-The first callable string example creates a new instance of SomeClass and returns it.
-The second callable string example creates a new instance of SomeClass, calls the method foo() and returns the value from it.
-The third callable string example calls the static method bar() in the class SomeClass and returns the value from it.
+The first example is the name of a callable function.
+The second callable string example creates a new instance of SomeClass and returns it.
+The third callable string example creates a new instance of SomeClass, calls the method foo() and returns the value from it.
+The forth callable string example calls the static method bar() in the class SomeClass and returns the value from it.